-An important part of the Company's business strategy is to enter into research and development collaborations with biotechnology and pharmaccutical corporations that bring expertise and resources to the potential research and development and commercialization of drugs based on the Company's technology.
+An important part of the Company's business strategy is to enter into research and development collaborations with biotechnology and pharmaceutical corporations that bring expertise and resources to the potential research and development and commercialization of drugs based on the Company's technology.
 Under the Company's research and development collaborations, the Company has generally licensed specified portions of its intellectual property and provided research and development services to the collaborator during the period of continued involvement in the early portion of the collaborations.
 The collaborators have generally been responsible for drug development activities initiated after the collaboration is effective.
 The collaborators are also generally responsible for any commercialization activities that may be initiated if any of the drug candidates receive marketing approval from the appropriate regulatory authority.

 Under the Company's existing collaborative arrangements, the Company is generally entitled to receive non-refundable license fees, milestone payments, reimbursements of internal and external research and development expenses and patent-related expenses and royalties on product sales.
 The Company classifies all of these amounts as revenue in its statement of operations since it considers licensing intellectual property and providing research and development and patent-related services to be part of its central business operations.
-Revenue recognized under the Company's collaborative arrangements is as follows for the years ended December 31, 2009, 2008 and 2007:
+Revenue recognized under the Company's collaborative arrangements is as follows for the years ended December 31, 2010, 2009 and 2008:

 December 31,

-(In thousands) 2009 2008 2007
+(In thousands) 2010 2009 2008

-Merck KGaA \$28,558 \$16,921 \$ -
+Merck KGaA \$ 11,173 \$28,558 \$16,921

-Merck & Co.
-5,826 7,458 6,078
+Merck 4,768 5,826 7,458

-Novartis 19 1,861 1,420
+Novartis 1 19 1,861

-Other 250

-Total collaboration revenue 34,403 26,240 7,748
+Total collaboration revenue 15,942 34,403 26,240

-Other revenue 115 210 376
+Other revenue 168 115 210

-Total alliance revenue \$34,518 \$26,450 \$8,124
+Total alliance revenue \$16,110 \$ 34,518 \$ 26,450

-During the years ended December 31, 2009, 2008 and 2007, the Company incurred approximately \$3,024,000, \$1,778, 000, and \$148,000, respectively, in third-party expenses in connection with its collaborative arrangements.
-These third party expenses are classified as research and development and general and administrative expenses in the Company's statement of operations.
+During the years ended December 31, 2010, 2009 and 2008, the Company incurred approximately \$26,000, \$3,024,000, and \$1,778,000, respectively, in third-party expenses in connection with its collaborative arrangements.
+These third-party expenses are classified as research and development and general and administrative expenses in the Company's statement of operations.

 When evaluating multiple element arrangements, the Company considers whether the components of the arrangement represent separate units of accounting.

-The Company recognizes revenue from non-refundable upfront fees received under collaboration agreements, not specifically tied to a separate earnings process, ratably over the term of the contractual obligation or the Company's estimated continuing involvement under the research arrangement.
-If the estimated period of continuing involvement is subsequently modified, the period over which the upfront fee is recognized is modified, accordingly, on a prospective basis.
+The Company recognizes revenue from non-refundable upfront fees received under collaboration agreements, not specifically tied to a separate earnings process, ratably over the term of the contractual obligation or the Company's estimated continuing involvement under the research collaboration.
+If the estimated period of continuing involvement is subsequently modified, the period over which the upfront fee is recognized is modified accordingly on a prospective basis.

-The Company recognizes revenue from reimbursements earned in connection with its research and development collaboration agreements as related research and development costs are incurred, and its contractual services are performed, provided collectability is reasonably assured.
-The Company includes amounts contractually owed to it under these research and development collaboration agreements, including any camed but unbilled receivables, in trade accounts receivable in its balance sheets.
+The Company recognizes revenue from reimbursements earned in connection with research and development collaboration agreements as related research and development costs are incurred, and contractual services are performed, provided collectability is reasonably assured.
+The Company includes amounts contractually owed to it under these research and development collaboration agreements, including any earned but unbilled receivables, in receivables in its balance sheets.
 The Company's principal costs under these agreements are generally for its personnel and related expenses of conducting research and development, as well as for research and development performed by outside contractors or consultants or related research and development materials provided by third parties or for clinical trials it conducts on behalf of a collaborator.